What is the meaning of management today? Everyone manages something, even if it just themselves, their personal finances or their time.

 Leadership versus Management

 Management gets things done by bringing the right resources to bear on current issues.
 They are in the middle, acting as catalysts.
 By contrast, the leader can be a bit of an outsider.
 Like Martin Luther King promoting desegregation on buses to the U.S. government from the sidelines.
 The leader can induce people to change even with no direct involvement or authority over the people who are needed to take the hoped for action.
 The essence of leadership is to promote new directions, to show the way, to create the future.
-So defined, leadership has nothing to do with managing people - that's what management, effectively redefined, is all about.
+So defined, leadership has nothing to do with managing people.